 Philanthropic indicators, such as consistent years of giving, are one of the greatest determinants of whether a planned giving prospect will make a bequest.

 Start by researching your annual, monthly, and major donors.
-The higher the frequency of their gifts or the longer they've been donating, the higher the indication of donor loyalty.
-In a Giving USA study, more than 50% of planned gift donors reported they had given to those organizations for more than 20 years.
+The higher the frequency of their gifts or the longer they've been donating, the higher their donor loyalty is.
+In a Giving USA study, more than 50% of planned gift donors reported giving to those organizations for more than 20 years.

 Even if gift amounts are low, these donors have shown that they care about your organization’s mission.
-While they may not have the capacity to make a large gift today, they may still want to ensure the future of your organization.
-And there’s no better way to do that than to make a planned gift.
+While they may not have the capacity to make a large gift today, they may still want to ensure your organization’s future.
+And there’s no better way to do that than by making a planned gift.

 Not everyone has the capacity to make frequent donations.
 But that doesn’t mean that they don’t care about your organization.
 That’s why it’s also helpful to look at the people who are heavily involved.
 These could include volunteers, board members, faculty members, alumni, patients, or employees.
 These are the people who are benefiting from or running your organization in the present.
 And they’re most likely invested in seeing it thrive in the future as well.